-ers the corners keeping the room square.
-Motors and cables are behind the interior fascia board around the slideout opening Cables may stretch over time.
-Average stretch will be approximately 1/8" but it will not affect the function and does not require adjustment.
-Slideout runs off the DC power in the RV.
-Rubber wipes prevent debris from entering the unit and actuation guides the bulb seals to close tightly.
-Self-locking motor freezes the room in any position of travel.
-Slideout is supported by rollers or wear bars not the cables.
+- □ The cables guide the room in or out, while the Accu-Slide mechanism evenly powers the corners keeping the room square. - □ Motors and cables are behind the interior fascia board around the slideout opening. - □ Cables may stretch over time.
+Average stretch will be approximately 1/8" but it will not affect the function and does not require adjustment. - \Box Slideout runs off the DC power in the RV. - □ Rubber wipes prevent debris from entering the unit and actuation guides the bulb seals to close tightly. - □ Self-locking motor freezes the room in any position of travel. - □ Slideout is supported by rollers or wear bars not the cables.
 Cables are used to keep the slideout balanced on the rollers.